-In the winter, we spend many hours plowing snow to make sure that all vehicles, large and small, including the school buses that transport our children, make it to their destinations safely and on time.
-Many additional hours are spent preparing roads and making our own rock chips and road base for summer time road work.
+In the winter, our team spends many hours plowing snow to make sure that all vehicles (including the school buses that transport our children), make it to their destinations safely.
+Your safety is our number one priority.
+Many additional hours are spent preparing roads and materials for summertime road work.

-Summer Hours: 7:00 a.m. to 5:30 p.m.
+Office Hours: 7:00 a.m. to 5:00 p.m.
 Monday thru Thursday